Learn about the programs EATS is leading and supporting:

-EATS and the Christian Center
+Cooking Demos with the Christian Center

 In the 2018/19 school year, EATS and the Christian Center of Park City are coming together to provide cooking demonstrations to food pantry recipients, weekend backpacks filled with quality food to students in need, and a series of cooking classes focused on involving the whole family.